ScribeLab Writer

 Finding the gap requires systematic reading rather than casual browsing.
 For each paper you read, ask: What did this study not examine?
 What population was excluded from the sample?
 What time period was not covered?
 What competing explanation was not tested?
 What methodological limitation constrained the findings?
 The answers to these questions collectively map the territory that your dissertation can occupy.

-Research on postgraduate dissertation topic selection published in peer-reviewed medical education literature advises that it is a good strategy to first define a broad area and then study all its facets in detail, looking specifically for gaps in knowledge that offer an avenue for research.
+Research on postgraduate dissertation topic selection published in peer-reviewed medical education literature suggests that it is a good strategy to first define a broad area and then study all its facets in detail, looking specifically for knowledge gaps that offer avenues for research.

 When you have identified a potential gap, test it by asking: if I answer this question, what will the field be able to do or understand that it cannot do or understand now?
 If the answer is nothing or nothing significant, the gap is not large enough to sustain a dissertation.

-Step Five — Test Your Topic Against the Scope and Word Count
+Step 5 — Test Your Topic Against the Scope and Word Count

 A common and costly mistake is choosing a topic that is intellectually valid but practically impossible to address within the constraints of your dissertation format.
 Scope and word count are not administrative details.
 They are the parameters that determine what kind of research question you can actually answer.